-MAY 24 (Fri) Faculty member provides evaluation file to Chair.
-JUN 17 (Mon) Chair shares their written evaluation with faculty member.
-JUN 24 (Mon) Faculty provides a rebuttal letter (if they choose) which is added to the evaluation file.
-The complete file is then forwarded to the Dean.
-JUL 22 (Mon) Dean provides their written evaluation to the faculty member.
-JUL 29 (Fri) Faculty provides a rebuttal letter (if they choose) which is added to the evaluation file.
+- MAY 24 (Fri) Faculty member provides evaluation file to Chair. - JUN 17 (Mon) Chair shares their written evaluation with faculty member. - JUN 24 (Mon) Faculty provides a rebuttal letter (if they choose) which is added to the evaluation file.
+The complete file is then forwarded to the Dean. - JUL 22 (Mon) Dean provides their written evaluation to the faculty member. - JUL 29 (Fri)Faculty provides a rebuttal letter (if they choose) which is added to the evaluation file.
 After this date the annual evaluation process is complete.
+Evaluation files for tenure-earning faculty are shared with the Provost.

 III.
-Document History
+DOCUMENT HISTORY